yuga/jsonschema-gen/README.md

 # jsonschema-gen

 `jsonschema-gen` is a Haskell library to generate JSON Schema that is based on your existing Haskell datatype.
-You can use generated schema to validate data in json format with the Haskell datatype.
+Generated schema can be extracted in JSON format.
+You can use it with any tools that support JSON Schema file.

 This package provides